 SPA-361 Laboratory in Leadership Development I

-First-year students apply these skills outside the classroom as they work in small groups to design and execute social action projects of their own making.
-Social action projects allow students to learn about pressing social issues and work successfully with others to create pathways to change.
-First-year students are also paired with an older Leadership student who acts as a mentor to help guide the student through the first year of college.
+First-year students work in small groups to design a public affairs research projects of their own making.
+These projects allow students to learn about pressing public affairs issues and work successfully with others to identify policy solutions.
+First-year students are also paired with an upperclassman in the program who acts as a leadership coach; the goal is to help guide the student through the first year of college.

 SPA-362 Laboratory in Leadership Development II

-Second-year students build on the skills and knowledge developed in the first year.
-Sophomores work on social issues they are passionate about to individually design and implement a social action project to address that issue, collaborating with others outside the Leadership Program.
+Second-year students build on the hard and soft skills of leadership developed in the first year.
+Sophomores work on a public affairs problem that has peaked their curiosity.
+They design and carry out a public affairs research project to address that problem.
 In the process, they learn practical skills including grant-writing, public speaking, debate, resume writing, and networking.
-They also work to acquire a life skill of interest to them, such as cooking, and observe sub-cultures unfamiliar to them.